 During summer, it is recommended to include sweet-flavoured food in your diet plan, but in moderate amounts.
 It is best to opt for light, tender, and easily digestible food with cooling properties.
 Your food should also have fluidity, meaning it should contain liquid or water content and should be taken in limited quantities.
 It is essential for any food you eat on hot summer days to be digested quickly.

-• It is very important to use ghee or clarified butter in your food diet as it aids in proper digestion by reducing the elements of vatha and pitha.
+- It is very important to use ghee or clarified butter in your diet as it aids in proper digestion by reducing the elements of vatha and pitha.

-• It is also advised to consume milk in this season.
-Generally in Ayurveda, cow's milk is always advised to be consumed, but in the summer, they have recommended to consume buffalo's milk, especially at night.
+- It is also advised to consume milk during this season.
+Generally, in Ayurveda, cow's milk is always advised to be consumed, but in the summer, they recommend consuming buffalo's milk, especially at night.
 You can consume buffalo milk by adding sugar candy to it.

 According to Ayurveda, the flavours that are salty, bitter and acidic should be consumed in moderation or avoided completely.
 These three flavours are naturally known to generate heat or pitha in the body.
 Although Ayurveda recommends incorporating 'shad rasas' or six flavours in our food system, it is equally important to maintain a balance between them.
 Ayurvedic texts also mention which flavours should be consumed and which should be avoided during seasonal changes.